-- 1. For every optional spanning-tree edge (for connect(A, B) with overdetermined connector R this corresponds to the edge A.R to B.R), in one of the spanning trees, the connection equations are generated according to section 9.2. - 2.
+- 1. For every optional spanning-tree edge (i.e., a connect(A, B) equation), in one of the spanning trees, the connection equations are generated according to section 9.2. - 2.
 For every optional spanning-tree edge not in any of the spanning trees, the connection equations are generated according to section 9.2, except for overdetermined type or record instances R. Here the equations 0 = R.equalityConstraint(A.R, B.R) are generated instead of A.R = B.R.